-The Investment Policy lists the value-at-risk (VaR) limits and stop loss limits for different groups.
-It also defines the approval mechanism in case of breach of these limits.
+The Investment Policy lists limits such as notional, stop loss, Greeks, value-at-risk (VaR), etc. It also defines the approval mechanism in case of breach of these limits.

 Scope and nature of risk reporting and/or measurement systems

 Reporting